 At its core – WebPT is all about helping brave souls like Ben to do the impossible and live the American dream WHILE they heal people.
 WebPT is not a software solution created by detached developers.
 WebPT is a people solution created by a fellow rehab therapist who understands what business owners like Ben have to do every day to keep their doors open so that they can heal people.
 Service with a smile is appreciated by all especially when there is so much at stake.

 Thank you so much Jovana, Brock, Brook, Amy and Ben for giving back the way you all do every day, for choosing to work hard to be part of the Web PT culture and our community and for taking time out for this interview!
-I look forward to seeing you again at The Art of Fearlessly Giving Back opening on May 18th at The Arizona Science Center from 6-9 PM.

 I had a few ideas about this piece focusing on what happens when we smile.
 People smile back.
 Have you ever noticed that?
 Go ahead try it!
 Right now.
 Look the first person you see dead pan and expressionless in the eye and then smile big.
 They will smile right back at you.
 In fact, they will start to smile before the edges of your own mouth are in full smile.